 – in the safety message, the safety signal “SECURITE” shall be used instead of the urgency signal “PAN PAN”.

-Annex 4 Operational procedures for coast stations for DSC communications on MF, HF and VHF
+Annex 4 Operational procedures for coast stations for digital selective calling communications on MF, HF and VHF

 Introduction

 Procedures for DSC communications on MF and VHF are described in § 1 to 5 below.